-Waste MIL-H-19457 fluids and refuse (rags and other materials) must not be dumped at sea.
+Waste fluids and refuse (rags and other materials) must not be dumped at sea.
 Fluid should be placed in bung-type drums.
-Rags and other materials should be placed in open top drums for shore disposal.
+Rags and other materials should be placed in open-top drums for shore disposal.
 These drums should be marked with a warning label stating their content, safety precautions, and disposal instructions.
-Detailed instructions for phosphate ester fluids disposal can be found in Naval Ships' Technical Manual, chapter 262, and OPNAVINST 5090.1.
+Refer to NSTM chapter 556 and OPNAVINST 5090.1, Environmental Readiness Program Manual for detailed instructions on phosphate ester fluids disposal.

-Silicone Synthetic Fire-Resistant Fluids
+Synthetic Fire-Resistant Fluids (Silicone)

-Silicone synthetic fire-resistant fluids are frequently used for hydraulic systems which require fire resistance, but which have only marginal requirements for other chemical or physical properties common to hydraulic fluids.
+Synthetic fire-resistant fluids are frequently used for hydraulic systems that require fire resistance but have only marginal requirements for other chemical or physical properties common to hydraulic fluids.
 Silicone fluids do not have the detrimental characteristics of phosphate ester fluids, nor do they provide the corrosion protection and lubrication of phosphate ester fluids, but they are excellent for fire protection.
 Silicone fluid conforming to MIL-S-81087 is used in the missile holddown and lockout system aboard submarines.